25 Excellent Books You Will Love Reading About Hawaii

 Frommer's Hawaii

+The Frommer’s Hawaii guidebook provides an excellent high-level overview for planning.
 The author writes from the perspective of what the average tourist would want to know.
-It offered a great starting point to help me figure out where I wanted to go and how I could stretch my vacation time across so many excellent options.
+It offered a great starting point to help me figure out where I wanted to go and how to stretch my vacation time across many excellent options.

 Oahu Revealed & The Ultimate Kauai Guidebook

-Doughty’s content goes deep— detailing hidden beaches and trails—and does not steer away from the highly adventurous, such as hikes through lava tube tunnels, info on swimming with sharks, and where to rent a Harley.
+Doughty’s content goes deep—detailing hidden beaches and trails—and does not steer away from the highly adventurous, such as hikes through lava tube tunnels, info on swimming with sharks, and where to rent a Harley.
+Reading his books made me feel the meager week I gave to stay on each island was laughably short.
+Silly me.

-3 Additional Fiction Picks
+3 More Fiction Picks

 Moloka'i

-Initially, I did not want put this book in my queue.
-It takes place at the turn of the 20th-century and tells the story of a very young Hawaiian girl diagnosed with what, at the time, was known as Ma’i Pake, which we recognize today as Hansen’s disease, or leprosy.
+Another fiction book I read—or listened to—related to my Hawaii trip was Moloka’i by Alan Brennert.
+Initially, I did not want to put this book in my queue.
+It takes place at the turn of the 20th century and tells the story of a very young Hawaiian girl diagnosed with what, at the time, was known as Ma’i Pake, which we recognize today as Hansen’s disease or leprosy.
 Once diagnosed, she is forcibly separated from her family and relocated to the leper colony on Moloka’i.

-At the time of reading I was looking for my books to provide uplift.
-I was not in the right mindset, given it was early 2021 and we were still in the midst of the pandemic, to want absorb a book focused on the individual and collective tragedy of the Hawaiian people.
+When reading, I was looking for my books to provide uplift.
+I was not in the right mindset to absorb a book focused on the individual and collective tragedy of the Hawaiian people.
+Of course, I was wrong to try to bypass it.

-This telling provides a gentle recounting of the personal and the shared trauma leprosy wrought on the Hawaiian population as it decimated its ranks and struck fear in communities.
-I listened to this book as part of an attempt to better understand the complex history of the paradise I had just visited.
+Like so many stories centered around calamity, moments of hope and renewal are seeded between the sadness.
+And there are few things more relatable than that.
+This book gently recounts the personal and shared trauma leprosy wrought on the Hawaiian population as it decimated its ranks and struck fear in communities.
+I listened to this book in an attempt to better understand the complex history of the paradise I had just visited.

 Wai-nani: Voice from Old Hawaii

-The book, Wai-nani: a Voice from Old Hawaii, was gifted to me by the author, Andrea Ballou, who came across this article and wanted me to consider including it.
+The book Wai-nani: a Voice from Old Hawaii was gifted to me by the author, Andrea Ballou, who came across this article and wanted me to consider including it.
 And since I enjoyed it, I am sharing it.

-The story focuses on the main character Wai-nani.
-She is a defiant young Hawaiian woman who refuses to abide by or, when compliant, continues to push at the limits society with which binds her.
+Although this book is a work of fiction and nearly mythological in its style—I liked that it covers a time in Hawaii before colonization.
+The story focuses on the main character, Wai-nani.
+She is a defiant young Hawaiian woman who refuses to abide by or, when compliant, continues to push at the limits of society that binds her.

+The story and her character are loosely based on Ka’ahumanu, the chief wife and trusted advisor of the great Hawaiian warrior king, Kamehameha (Makaha, in the story).
 Additionally, the book shares a great introduction to Hawaiian myths, which helped me better understand how interconnected the land, the ocean, and the creatures that live in it are to Hawaiian culture.

 Hawaii

-I am a big fan of the oversize epic historical fiction novels for which authors like Michener, Rutherford, Follet, Wouk, and Clavell are known.
+My “bonus fiction book” is Hawaii by James Michener.
+I read it nearly ten years ago.
+I am a big fan of oversized epic historical fiction novels for which authors like Michener, Rutherford, Follet, Wouk, and Clavell are known.
 I have read tons of them.
 And I found Michener’s Hawaii consistent with—albeit a bit fluffier—than his other works.

 3 Non-Fiction Recommendations

-For non-fiction, I read three books.
+For non-fiction, I read three excellent books that I highly recommend.

 Sea People: The Puzzle of Polynesia

+We picked Sea People: The Puzzle of Polynesia as our family audiobook, which also happened to be highly rated, similar to the other books on this list.
 We typically pick one book to listen to with the kids related to our destination.
-And we thought this one would be fascinating for all of us – because it answers the question, how DID the Polynesians settle such distant and far removed islands?
+We thought this one would be fascinating for all of us because it answers the question, how DID the Polynesians settle such distant and far-removed islands?

 The Three-Year Swim Club

 I had already read and thoroughly enjoyed the Olympic underdog triumph novel The Boys In The Boat.
-And I was aware of the terrible working conditions on the island sugar and produce plantations in Shark Dialogues, so I was very interested in checking this book out.
+I was also aware of the terrible working conditions on the island’s sugar and produce plantations in Shark Dialogues, so I was interested in checking out this book.
+The story is true, and its drama is enveloping.
+The struggle of Coach Sakamoto and his swimmers, who succeed despite the odds, setbacks, and prejudice, is inspiring.

 Waterman: The Life and Times of Duke Kahanamoku

-Knowing nothing about the surf or swim history of Hawaii—I did not understand who the Duke was, or what his statue was commemorating.
-And because I had not been to Waikiki Beach since I was 15, and could not remember much from that trip, I looked it up.
+I first heard Duke’s name before our trip when I booked an hour-long family surfing lesson with a man named Sparky in Oahu.
+He told me to meet him at the Duke statue on Waikiki Beach.
+Knowing nothing about Hawaii’s surf or swim history, I did not understand who the Duke was or what his statue commemorated.
+And because I had not been to Waikiki Beach since I was 15 and could not remember much from that trip, I looked it up.

-Duke was celebrated for being the first Hawaiian, as well as Pacific Islander, to become a champion Olympic swimmer, as well as the father to the 20th-century surfing movement.
+Duke was celebrated for being the first Hawaiian and Pacific Islander to become a champion Olympic swimmer and the father of the 20th-century surfing movement.
 Additionally, Duke was known for his great humility and sportsmanship.
+His story of being a trailblazer is a fascinating one, especially as his life straddled all that was old and new in Hawaii.

-He witnessed statehood, traveled the world as a celebrated swimmer and surfer, and tried to make it in a Hollywood not yet ready to embrace an actor of color, all while witnessing the waning of his Hawaiian people and culture.
+Duke was born at the end of the 19th century in the Kingdom of Hawaii before the United States annexed it.
+He came of age as an internationally renowned athlete and a resident of a U.S. territory.
+He witnessed statehood, traveled the world as a celebrated swimmer and surfer, and tried to make it in Hollywood, which was not yet ready to embrace an actor of color, while witnessing the waning of his Hawaiian people and culture.
+The book provides insight into his life, achievements, and struggles—and also of a drastically changed Hawaii.

 Where To Find More Hawaii Books